 take a trip through ryan lo's anime desert for spring/summer 17

-Filled with magic carpets, snake charmers and bejewelled turbans, the Hong Kong-born, London-based designer places his kawaii lens over a Middle Eastern kaleidoscope.
+Filled with magic carpets, snake charmers, and bejeweled turbans, the Hong Kong-born, London-based designer places his kawaii lens over a Middle Eastern kaleidoscope.

-"This season I wasn't thinking about girls at all, the references were like jokers, pirates, Arabian nights, they're boys characters on girls, so even the cocktail dresses have shorts."
-It was a collection that - without the pirate hats - was totally wearable.
-It was truly a mix of all the dreamiest parts of the dreamiest eras in history and fiction, not just the Middle East, but Turkey, Venice and Victoriana, pulled together with all the taste and flavour of a katsu curry, only much better looking.
+"This season I wasn't thinking about girls at all; the references were like jokers, pirates, Arabian nights.
+They're boys' characters on girls, so even the cocktail dresses have shorts."
+It was a collection that — without the pirate hats — was totally wearable.
+It was truly a mix of all the dreamiest parts of the dreamiest eras in history and fiction, not just the Middle East, but Turkey, Venice, and Victoriana, pulled together with all the taste and flavor of a katsu curry, only much better looking.

 Text Felicity Kinsella